-And once again you don’t need many things for this macrame jewelry project.
+And once again you don’t need many things for this macrame project.
 I was actually able to use some of my macrame yarn leftovers and only had to purchase the agate slice.
 I’m obsessed with all the colors agate comes in, so you are definitely not restricted to blue.
 I have several beautiful pink ones at home too that I use for coasters right now but will maybe end up turning into something else too.

 So today I basically want to share with you how to make a macrame stone wrap.

-Materials needed for macrame jewelry:
+Materials needed

-- macrame yarn (I use this one HERE)
+- macrame yarn (I use this cord)

-- hot glue gun (HERE)
+- hot glue gun

 - packaging tape or duct tape

-- yarn needle (HERE)
+- yarn needle

 I chose the blue tear drop shaped one and used my leftover macrame yarn.
 If you use a smaller slice then you have to use thinner macrame yarn.
 Mine is the 4mm yarn, so go down to 1mm, 2mm or 3mm yarn for smaller slices.
 You can make several of them and string them onto a garland too which would look awesome.